Injuries to the fingers and wrist are common in climbing due to the repetitive gripping motions involved in this activity.

 Talk to your climbing club or organization, if applicable, about the prevention strategies below and how they might be incorporated into training and policies.

-Chronic injuries, including to the shoulder and wrist, can be a problem for rock climbers.
-Incorporating shoulder and wrist injuries into your strength training program can help reduce your risk of injury.
+Overuse injuries, including to the shoulder, elbow, wrist, and fingers can be a problem for rock climbers.
+Incorporating upper extremity and core strength training can help reduce your risk of injury.

 Fingerboards